Typesetting is a huge bottleneck in scholarly publishing. What can we do to make it easier?

 Otherwise, rather than asking that many thousands of researchers each take the time to learn a new way of preparing their manuscripts, and to persuade all their collaborators to do likewise so they can all read the drafts, why can't someone with the necessary expertise write a program that converts MS Word docs into whatever works well for final typesetting.
 They could sell it to the typesetters/publishers for some of the moey that would otherwise be used to provide the BIG discounts.

-over 10 years ago
+about 11 years ago

 For clarification: did you mean a big discount for the end user (individual, library, etc.), or a discount for the submitting author (e.g. an Open Access author publication fee)?
 I wasn't sure to what degree you were referencing a system-level incentive so that all scholarship is cheaper if something other than Word is used, or if you were pointing to an individual incentive.

-Brian Cody – over 10 years ago
+Brian Cody – about 11 years ago

 As usual, I was just thinking of myself.
 The discount I'm thinking of would need to go to the person or people who had to do the work associated with using something other than Word.
 It would be simplest to provide it as a discount on the publication fee, but I can see problems if that isn't the authors.
 For example, my institution doesn't make any contribution to the fee, but if they paid it I could easily imagine them pocketing the discount while requiring the authors to do the extra work.

-Rosie Redfield – over 10 years ago
+Rosie Redfield – about 11 years ago

 Thanks for the interesting discussion here.
 It was enough to motivate me to sign up and comment!
 As far as I know, some people *have* written software to do much of the busywork required to convert Word documents into publication-ready formats (which in most cases for biomedical journals, due to the NIH public access policy, is the JATS XML format, http://jats.nlm.nih.gov/about.html ).
 The problem is that no tool can be 100% fully automatic, so it always requires a bit of manual effort.
 A few businesses make good money by using a combination of these automated tools, plus outsourced / cheap production labor, and selling this as a service to publishers.
 There has been some talk of offering publication fee discounts for submissions that are somehow "easier to handle" than MS Word, but no publisher has yet to decide what format that might be.
 At a recent "Markdown for Science" event (https://github.com/karthikram/markdown_science/wiki/workshop), it became clear that Markdown isn't quite ready for handling all that Word does.
 It's a bit of a chicken-or-egg problem: until publishers offer an incentive for the authoring tools to become better, there's no clear way forward.
 And until publishers can centralize around a single tool or file format, they can't justify incentives.
 In my own realm, as a co-developer of Paperpile (http://paperpile.com/), we've been exploring how to make existing and familiar tools work with academic writing.
 Our first target was Google Docs, and we've gotten lots of feedback over the past three months from scientists who have used our Google Docs integration to write papers.
 Some of the feedback was good (our Docs integration is in many ways better than what can be done with Word, and obvious benefits of real-time collaboration), but we also heard some negatives: Docs isn't nearly as full-featured as Word, and you can't simply track changes in the way most people are used to.
 I'll be interested in seeing how the field develops, with a number of nascent online editors vying for niche document drafting/editing market share.
 In the meantime, I'd be (pleasantly) surprised if the dominance of Word in the sci-publishing industry looks much different 5 years out than it does today.

-Gregory Jordan – over 10 years ago
+Gregory Jordan – about 11 years ago

 login to leave comment